jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 > When learning and recalling a project, users may stick to one method.
 With the various styles in the different how-guides, users will be able to choose what kind of craft project (in this case, a card) they are looking for.
 ## **Step 2: Target Users** ##

 > **Demographics:** Anyone interested in learning about new skills and projects.
-People who are more creatively inclined.
+People who are more inclined to learn on their own.
 >
 > **Preferences:** Users who have the desire to learn and are looking for convenient resources to do so.
 >